Chapter 336 — Title

 Issuance, Amendment, Cancellation, and Duration

-A letter of credit is issued when the issuer sends it or an authorized person sends it.
-It is irrevocable unless it …
+A letter of credit is issued and becomes enforceable against the issuer when the issuer sends or transmits it to the …

 336.5-107